Webinar - The Shield and the Sword: The Impact of Ballistic Missile Defence on Missile Proliferation

 Online

-Join us to explore the interactions between missile defence and missile proliferation, as well as how arms control, non-proliferation, and confidence-building measures may be used to mitigate these dynamics.
+Scroll down to watch the video, where we explored the interactions between missile defence and missile proliferation, as well as how arms control, non-proliferation, and confidence-building measures may be used to mitigate these dynamics.

 The multiplication of missile strikes in conflicts on a massive scale and the deterioration of strategic relations between major powers have produced a renewed interest in the acquisition of missile defence systems.
 The Trump administration has quite explicitly expressed this interest with the launch of the ‘Golden Dome’ programme.